-English contractions are generally used in spoken English, but not in formal written English.
+English contractions are shortened forms of helping, or auxiliary verbs in both positive and negative sentences.
+Contractions are generally used in spoken English, but not in formal written English.
 However, written English is becoming more informal (emails, notes to friends, etc.) and you will often see these forms in print.

 Each of the following English contractions includes an explanation of the full form and example sentences to provide context for understanding.